 The Glen Brand Wrestling Hall of Fame of Iowa is located inside the National Wrestling Hall of Fame Dan Gable Museum in Waterloo, Iowa.

-The Class of 2017 is Tom Kettman (Gilbertville-Don Bosco), Chad Zaputil (Iowa), Travis Paulson (Iowa State), Trent Paulson (Iowa State), George Flanagan (posthumously) and the 1987 Iowa State wrestling team.
+The Class of 2017 is Tom Kettman (Gilbertville-Don Bosco), Chad Zaputil (Iowa), Travis Paulson (Iowa State), Trent Paulson (Iowa State), Chris Flanagan (posthumously) and the 1987 Iowa State wrestling team.

 Darrell Frain will be presented with the Bob Siddens Iowa High School Coaching Excellence Award and Jim Brown will receive the Russ Smith Community Impact Award.